-Seasonal Workers are required under the Temporary Work (International Relations) (subclass 403) visa to hold adequate arrangements for health insurance while they are in Australia.
+Seasonal Workers are required under the Temporary Work (International Relations) (subclass 403) visa, Pacific Australia Labour Mobility scheme stream to hold adequate arrangements for health insurance while they are in Australia.
 In accordance with clause F1(f) of Schedule 1 of the Deed, Approved Employers must ensure that all Seasonal Workers have and maintain these arrangements for health insurance during their period of stay in Australia.